Ukraine crisis: World leaders condemn Putin for ordering in troops | DW | 22.02.2022

 "What the West is doing against Russia today is similar to what it did against Syria during the terrorist war," he was quoted as saying.

-Russia has been a main ally of Syrian President Bashar al-Assad since war broke out there in 2011.
+Russia has been a main ally of Syrian President Bashar Assad since war broke out there in 2011.

 jcg/rt (Reuters, AP, dpa, AFP)